Teaching to Diversity:

 Inclusive Education & Teaching Diverse Learners

 Today’s classrooms reflect the diversity of a global world.
 This diversity means that students vary in what they already know, what they are ready to learn, the pace at which they are able to proceed through curriculum, and the level of adult support they require for success.
 Building inclusive learning communities requires that students see school as a place where they belong, are valued, and have something to contribute.
 The Three Block Model of Universal Design for Learning is an effective approach to classroom management, planning, instruction, and assessment that creates a compassionate learning community from K-12.
-Developed by Dr. Jennifer Katz, The Three Block Model of UDL has been implemented in elementary and high schools across three provinces, and has been shown to increase student engagement, self-concept, respect for diverse others, prosocial behavior, and teacher satisfaction and self-efficacy.
+Developed by Dr. Jennifer Katz, The Three Block Model of UDL has been implemented in elementary and high schools across multiple provinces and states, and has been shown to increase academic achievement, student engagement, self-concept, respect for diverse others, and prosocial behavior, and teacher satisfaction and self-efficacy.

 Follow us on twitter @3BlockModelUDL